Stocks drop 4 percent in rocky week on trade, growth worries

 The S&P 500 and Dow are now in the red for the year again.
 The Nasdaq was holding on to a modest gain.

+The current bull market for stocks, which began in March 2009, has shown signs of sputtering this year, with the S&P 500 entering into a correction, or drop of 10 percent from a recent high, twice this year.
+The index is now down 10.2 percent from its all-time high on Sept.
+20.

+The market is now on track for its worst year since 2008, when the S&P 500 ended with a 38.5 percent loss.

-Volatility has gripped the market since early October, reflecting investors' worries that the Federal Reserve might overshoot with its campaign of rate increases and hurt U.S. economic growth.
+Volatility has gripped the market since early October, reflecting investors' worries that the Federal Reserve might raise interest rates too aggressively as it tries to keep inflation in check, potentially slowing economic growth.

-Traders also fear that a prolonged trade dispute between the U.S. and China could crimp corporate profits and that tariffs will raises costs for businesses and consumers.
-Uncertainty over those issues helped drive the market's sell-off this week.

 "The Fed has taken the punch bowl away in getting back to rates where they are today," said Doug Cote, chief market strategist for Voya Investment Management.
 "We're also going to get back to more normal volatility."

-At the same time, traders are also worried about a sharp drop in long-term bond yields as investors plow money into Treasurys, which tends to happen when investors expect slower economic growth.
+Technology companies would have much to lose if trade relations with China worsen.

+Apple, for instance, relies on China for 18 percent of its sales, according to FactSet.
+Chipmakers rely on China even more.
+Nearly 23 percent of Intel's revenue comes from mainland China.

-Technology stocks accounted for much of the market's broad slide Friday.
-Chipmaker Advanced Micro Devices slid 8.6 percent to $19.46.
+That's one reason technology stocks, which have accounted for much of the market's gains in recent years, led the market's broad slide Friday.
+Apple shares dropped 3.6 percent to $168.49 Friday, while chipmaker Advanced Micro Devices slid 8.6 percent to $19.46.

-Health care sector stocks, the biggest gainer in the S&P 500 this year, took some of the heaviest losses.
+Health care sector stocks, the biggest gainer in the S&P 500 this year, took some of the heaviest losses Friday.
 Medical device company Cooper lost 12.3 percent to $243.01.

 Utilities, which investors favor when they're fearful, eked out a slight gain.
 PPL Corp. gained 2.8 percent to $31.09.